digging seamus heaney

 I’ll dig with it.

 And dig he did, rooting out many a poem in his day.
 And it all started here.
 First.
 For him when it was published.
-For me, when I checked it out of the library 52 years later.
-On one of the better days I’ve had in a while.
+For me, when I checked it out of the library 58 years later.